 When peace like a river, attended my way, When sorrows like sea billows roll; Whatever my lot, thou has taught me to say, It is well, it is well with my soul.
 Though Satan shall buffet, though trials should come, Let this blest assurance control, That Christ has regarded my helpless estate And hath shed HIS OWN BLOOD for my soul.
 For me, be it Christ, be it Christ hence to live: If Jordan above me shall roll, No pang shall be mine, for in death as in life, Thou wilt whisper Thy peace to my soul.

 Another thing that we can do with our pain is to do something positive to help others.
 We can live for the Lord and get busy helping others to cope with issues in their lives.
 It is towards this end that I write this post today.
 Perhaps some Mother whose children are still alive will be encouraged and motivated to fight a little harder for the eternal security of their souls.

-One of the saddest and yet fiercest stories of a mother’s love in the Bible concerns a woman named Rizpah, a concubine of the King Saul.
+One of the saddest and yet fiercest stories of a mother’s love in the Bible concerns a woman named Rizpah.
+She was a concubine of King Saul.
 Rizpah’s ordeal began when a drought came upon the land and King David sought the Lord about the cause of the drought.
-God spoke to him concerning the injustices that (the former) King Saul had committed against the Gibeonites.
+God spoke to him concerning the injustices that King Saul had committed against the Gibeonites.

 8 But the king took the two sons of Rizpah the daughter of Aiah, whom she bare unto Saul, Armoni and Mephibosheth; and the five sons of Michal the daughter of Saul, whom she brought up for Adriel the son of Barzillai the Meholathite: